CenterDenmark/elexia-datamodel/guides/data provider/transformation_endpoints_guide.md

 > * **Write access** is required only for data providers.
 > * **Write access is never needed** for static entities (such as properties).

+### Identifier Mapping

+All entities in this guide are posted using `sourceId` and `organisationName`.
+This combination uniquely identifies records as defined by the data provider.
+Internally, the API maps this pair to a stable UUID (`id`) used for referencing objects.
+You may use either method (sourceId + organisationName or UUID) for referencing existing objects, but when creating new objects one should always use sourceId + organisationName.

 ### Entity Behavior

 > **Entity updates:** If an entity is posted again with the same `sourceId` and `organisationName`, any updated field values will overwrite the existing data.
 This allows updates to previously posted entities.
 To add relations (e.g., link a site to a new building), simply post the entity again with the additional relations included.

 > **Static entities:** Some entities — particularly those under `properties` such as `Property`, `UnitOfMeasure`, `AccumulationKind`, and `AggregationKind` — are managed centrally by the API provider.
 These values are predefined and cannot be changed by users.
 They must be selected from the lookup tables available via the portal.

-### Identifier Mapping

-All entities in this guide are posted using `sourceId` and `organisationName`.
-This combination uniquely identifies records as defined by the data provider.
-Internally, the API maps this pair to a stable UUID (`id`) used for referencing objects.
-You may use either method (sourceId + organisationName or UUID) for referencing existing objects.

 ### Performance

 Endpoints that provide context (e.g., listing all devices or observations for a site or building) are significantly slower than endpoints that return only time series data.
 These context endpoints should be used **infrequently** to retrieve the necessary observation or device identifiers.
 Once obtained, you should use the fast data query endpoint [`/api/elexia/transformation/device/data/query/id`](https://transform.centerdenmark.com/swagger-ui/index.html#/Elexia%3A%20Device/deviceDataQuery_1) with specific `observationId`s to efficiently retrieve data.

+### Duplicates

+For all non-timeseries data, POST requests are handled as upserts, i.e. if the same object is posted twice, it results in an update, but for timeseries data there is no such functionality.
+Posting the same timeseries values twice will cause duplicates.

 ### Field Flexibility